Igorhleite/appTransactions/README.md

 ![Preview-Screens](https://s7.gifyu.com/images/ezgif.com-video-to-gif22e5e46fd275a2aa.gif)

-This application has dark mode.🧛
+This app has dark mode.🧛

 ## About this Project